Voronsky/unifi4j/README.md

 # unifi4j
-Simple Java Library to wrap around the Unifi Console API
+Simple Java Library to wrap around the Unifi Console API.

+## Why

+Using this as an opportunity to relearn java and get familiar with the Spring boot framework, strictly fun.